olaviinha/Pwst-it/README.md

 ## How to use

 There are no tips or other descriptive texts in the UI.
-You should read this through.
+You should just read this through instead. _Note_ that there are also keyboard shortcuts to some of these functions, described in the next section.

 - There is a bunch of settings in the beginning of `pwst-it.js`, some of which may actually interest you, such as:
 ```